Urvegard/ProjectA_GoodMusic/readme-clr0.txt

    Verify your can execute endpoint Admin/Environment and Guest/Info

-5. Use endpoint Admin/SeedUsers to seed users into the the database.
-   Use Azure Data Studio to verify content in Users Table

-6. Use endpoint Admin/Seed to seed the database, Admin/RemoveSeed to remove the seed Verify database seed with endpoint Guest/Info
+5. Use endpoint Admin/Seed to seed the database, Admin/RemoveSeed to remove the seed Verify database seed with endpoint Guest/Info

 7. As dbo you can now use and play with all endpoints